 Learning to Fly

-Randall found out about our tandem hang gliding lessons at the Airport while he and several members of his were vacationing here on the Outer Banks.
-A enthusiast with the dream of flight since childhood, Randall said he knew this was something he had to do.
-His sister wasn't so keen on the idea (she was worried about his ), but his brother Steve helped make it happen.
+Randall found out about our tandem hang gliding lessons at the currituck Airport while he and several members of his family were vacationing here on the outer banks.
+A flight enthusiast with the dream of flight since childhood, Randall said he knew this was something he had to do.
+His sister wasn't so keen on the idea (she was worried about his safety), but his brother Steve helped make it happen.
 Randall says getting into the harness was challenging but that our instructors were “very kind, helpful, and professional.”

 “This experience was even better than I ever imagined.
 I think that all people with disabilities should experience this at least once in their life,” he said.
 Then he said something that makes everything we do as a company seem so…so…worth it: “Hang gliding is one of those experiences that makes life really worth living.”